verge-io/docs/docs/product-guide/VMsnapshotsandrestores.md

 # VM Snapshots and Restores

-Although cloud snapshots include all VMs and allow for restoring an individual VM, VM-level snapshots allow for customizing schedule and retention rules per individual virtual machine (for example, it may be desirable to capture more frequently or retain snapshots longer for certain VMs).
+Although cloud snapshots include all VMs and allow for restoring individual VMs, VM-level snapshots allow for customizing schedule and retention rules per individual virtual machine (for example, it may be desirable to capture more frequently or retain snapshots longer for certain VMs).
 Additionally, VM-level snapshots provide the option for a quiesced snapshot.

 <br>
 <br>